fscbco/topnews/README.md

 * As an internal tool for a small team, performance optimization is not a requirement.
 * Be prepared to discuss known performance shortcomings of your solution and potential improvements.
 * UX design here is of little importance.
 The design can be minimal or it can have zero design at all.

+# Submission Details

+So I might've gone a little overkill with the assignment here...

+Essentially there's a rails API stood up behind a react frontend

+To install, first run bundle install, create the db as usual, etc. Then run yarn to install the frontend dependencies.

+To run, call `bin/dev`, which will spin up the rails and node servers.

+From here, navigate to localhost:3000 to see the app.

+Everything including account creation is handled via the UI.
+It's still pretty minimal, so there aren't things like descriptions for 422 errors on network calls, but it should be pretty straightforward to use.

+First pageload is very slow (like 10+ seconds), since it's loading the full list of 500 stories.
+After that, the requests are cached and the stories are saved as models.
+In a production environment, this would probably be more optimized, and possibly done in the background by a worker process.
+I played around with using multithreading to speed up the initial load, but it had a tendency to fight with the server/db over TCP connections and crash out if the max TCP connections were reached.
+I'm sure there's a better way to do it, but I didn't want to spend too much time on it.

+Enjoy!